Car hire comparison made easy

 Brussels is the capital city of Belgium and of Brussels Capital Region.
 It is entirely surrounded by Dutch-speaking Flanders and its constituent Flemish Brabant province.

 Brussels operates as a bilingual city where both French (85%) and Dutch (Flemish) (15%) are official languages.
 Thus all the streets have two names, which can sound totally different.
 For example, the Main Square is called both la Grand Place and de Grote Markt.
 Although officially bilingual, French is undoubtedly Brussels' lingua franca.
 English is also widely understood, but not always widely spoken.
 Visitors should realize that language is a very divisive issue in Belgium (though this is not as noticeable in Brussels).

 Brussels has three main train stations: Midi-Zuid, to the south of the city core, Central-Centraal, which is right next to the city center, and Nord-Noord, to the north of the city center (at Place Rogier).

-By public transport
+By public transportation

 Brussels Bike Tours will take you on an easy (no hills) ride that lets you discover the city in just 4 hours.